 Kaiser Permanente reaches a tentative deal with health care worker unions after a recent strike

-Unions representing 75,000 health care workers who recently held a strike against industry giant Kaiser Permanente over wages and staffing shortages have reached a tentative agreement with the company.
+The deal includes setting minimum hourly wages at $25 in California, where most of Kaiser’s facilities are located, and $23 in other states.
+Workers will also see a 21% wage increase over four years.
+The ratification process is scheduled to begin next week.

+Both sides said they prioritized patient health care during their talks.
+Steve Shields, Kaiser’s senior vice president of labor relations, said the deal will not effect rates.

-The three-day strike last week involving 75,000 workers in multiple states officially ended last Saturday and workers returned to their jobs in Kaiser’s hospitals and clinics that serve nearly 13 million Americans.
+The three-day strike last week involving 75,000 workers in multiple states officially ended last Saturday and workers returned to their jobs in Oakland, California-based Kaiser’s hospitals and clinics that serve nearly 13 million Americans.
+Union members said understaffing is boosting the hospital system’s profits but hurting patients, and executives had been bargaining in bad faith during negotiations.

-“The frontline healthcare workers of the Coalition of Kaiser Permanente Unions are excited to have reached a tentative agreement with Kaiser Permanente as of this morning,” the coalition posted Friday morning.
-“We are thankful for the instrumental support of Acting US Labor Secretary Julie Su.”

-Kaiser Permanente, based in Oakland, California, confirmed the deal in a social media post.
+“Millions of Americans are safer today because tens of thousands of dedicated healthcare workers fought for and won the critical resources they need and that patients need,” said Caroline Lucas, executive director of the Coalition of Kaiser Permanente Unions, in a statement Friday.
+“This historic agreement will set a higher standard for the healthcare industry nationwide.”

+The tentative agreement also includes protective terms around subcontracting and outsourcing, as well as initiatives to invest in the current workforce and address the staffing crisis.
+The workers’ last contract was negotiated in 2019, before the COVID-19 pandemic.

+The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in the radiology, X-ray, surgical, pharmacy and emergency departments.

-“No health care worker wants to go on strike,” Caroline Lucas, the coalition’s executive director, said Thursday.
+“No health care worker wants to go on strike,” Lucas said Thursday.
 “I hope that the last few days have helped escalate this issue.”

 The company warned the work stoppage could cause delays in people getting appointments and scheduling non-urgent procedures.